 - Chocolate: For chocolate flavor add 2 tbsp cocoa powder

-- Matcha: Use 2 tbps matcha powder
+- Matcha: Use 2 tbsp matcha powder

 - Bright colors: you can also add food coloring to your craquelin for different colored topping.
 I prefer gel food coloring as they’re brighter and won’t alter the consistency of the dough.

-- Lighter color: use granulated sugar instead of brown sugar
+- Lighter color: use granulated sugar instead of brown sugar.

 Craquelin